Naval Training Center San Diego

-Naval Training Center San Diego (NTC San Diego) (1923–1997) is a former United States Navy base located at the north end of San Diego Bay, commonly known as "boot camp".
-The Naval Training Center site is listed on the National Register of Historic Places, and many of the individual structures are designated as historic by the city of San Diego.
+Naval Training Center San Diego (NTC San Diego) is a former United States Navy base located at the north end of San Diego Bay, used as a training facility, commonly known as "boot camp".
+The Naval Training Center site is listed on the National Register of Historic Places, and many of the individual structures are designated as historic by the City of San Diego.

-The base was closed by the Base Realignment and Closure (or BRAC) 1993 commission at the end of the Cold War.
-It is now the site of Liberty Station, a mixed-use community being redeveloped and repurposed by the City of San Diego.
+The base was closed by the Base Realignment and Closure (BRAC) 1993 commission at the end of the Cold War.
+It is now the site of Liberty Station, a mixed-use community that was redeveloped and repurposed by the City of San Diego.

 Origins

 In the mid-1920s, the City of San Diego hoped to strengthen its economic ties with the military, and offered the Navy more than 200 acre of land in Point Loma at the north end of San Diego Bay, in an effort to entice it to move the Recruit Training Station from San Francisco.
 Then-congressman William Kettner is credited with key leadership in the effort to establish the Naval Training Center and other Navy bases in San Diego.
 Congress authorized the center in 1919, construction began in 1921, and the base was commissioned in 1923.
 The first commandant was Capt.
 David F. Sellers.